helixlang/helix-lang/.github/SECURITY.md

 #### Version Numbering

-Helix uses [semantic versioning](https://semver.org/) for its releases.
+Helix compiler uses [semantic versioning](https://semver.org/) for its releases.
 The version number is formatted as `MAJOR.MINOR.PATCH`, where:

 - **MAJOR:** Incremented for incompatible API changes.
 - **MINOR:** Incremented for new features that are backward-compatible.